Microsoft Outlook Business Email: Is It Best for Your Business in 2023?

 1. Open Outlook & Add Your Email Credentials

-If successful, you will receive a test message from Microsoft Outlook.
+If successful, you will receive a text message from Microsoft Outlook.
 You can also test to ensure emails are sending properly by sending a test message to yourself or a colleague.
-Note that the steps for setting up your Outlook business email could be slightly different depending on whether you use a PC or Apple computer, as well as which version of Windows your device is running.
+Note that the steps for setting up your business email with Outlook could be slightly different depending on whether you use a PC or Apple computer, as well as which version of Windows your device is running.

-For more support or specific instructions about how to add your email account on PC or Apple or mobile devices, check out detailed instructions for how to add your account to Outlook.
+For more support or specific instructions about how to add your email account on PC or Apple, or mobile devices, check out detailed instructions for how to set up Microsoft business email on Outlook.
 Alternatively, your email host or web hosting provider will likely also have detailed instructions for setting up your business email on Outlook, Gmail, and mobile apps.

 2. Send Business Emails Through Microsoft Outlook

 To send an email, click on New Email in the top bar’s Home menu, fill in the “To” box with the recipient’s email address, and type out your message.
 Unless your device is offline, Outlook will automatically check for new messages and sync your folders (when using Outlook on multiple devices, such as mobile and PC).